 Keep the SOGIE conversation going; #IAmSOGIE

 It’s been some time since Wonder first went on the record to talk about the SOGIE bill.
 In the article, it was pointed out that Filipinos were globally ranked the 10th most accepting nation of the LGBTQ+.
 But as the article went, “acceptance is easier voiced out than lived out.”

-We can talk a big game about having family and friends from the community—of even admiring them—but what does it matter when we still don’t see themselves as our equals.
+We talk about having family and friends from the community.
+But does it matter if we don’t see them as our equals?
 Our admiration means nothing if we still see the disparity, if we still see a them and us.
-The real question for us cis individuals is: How can you call yourself an ally when you still think your rights are above theirs?
+The real question for us cis individuals is: How can you be an ally?
+When you still think your rights are above theirs!

 RELATED: The ABCs of Gender

-Since we first touched on the topic, what real outcome has occurred other than the harsh realization that some of the LGBTQ+’s so-called allies are actually, at the very least, petty or—at the most—homophobic?
+Since we first touched on the topic, what real outcome has occurred was the harsh realization that some of the LGBTQ+’s so-called allies are actually homophobic?

 I’ve seen the worst of people and heard them utter insensitivities, with certain situations coming to mind very quickly, particularly when Gretchen Diez’s restroom debacle made rounds online.
 People claimed that “they’re just looking for attention,” have had the audacity to ask “Bakit pa ba kailangan yan?” and have been selfish enough to think that the SOGIE bill is an attack on their own straight and privileged “rights.”